 Don’t wait.
-If your child has drug-resistant epilepsy, ask your child’s neurologist or epileptologist for a referral to a qualified neurosurgeon with specific pediatric epilepsy expertise to discuss whether your child might be a candidate for epilepsy surgery.
+If your child has drug-resistant epilepsy, ask your child’s neurologist or epileptologist for a referral to a level 4 pediatric epilepsy surgery facility to discuss whether your child might be a candidate for epilepsy surgery.

 Auvin, S., Hartman, A.L., Desnous, B. et al. Diagnosis delay in West syndrome: misdiagnosis and consequences.
 Eur J Pediatr.
 2012; 171: 1695–1701

 Bergen, D. Do Seizures Harm The Brain?
 Epilepsy Curr.
 2006 Jul; 6(4): 117–118

 Braun KPJ, Cross JH.
 Pediatric epilepsy surgery: the earlier the better.
 Expert Rev Neurother.
 2018 Apr;18(4):261-263.

 Bronen, R. The Status of Status: Seizures Are Bad For Your Brain’s Health.
 AJNR 2000 21: 1782-1783

 Clark, Df. et al. The prevalence of autistic spectrum disorder in children surveyed in a tertiary care epilepsy clinic.
 Epilepsia.
 2005 46: 1970-1077.

 Cross, et al. Proposed criteria for referral and evaluation of children for epilepsy surgery: Recommendations of the sub commission for pediatric epilepsy surgery.
 Epilepsia.
 47(6):952-959 (2006).